jrobinson123/brickBreakerV2/README.md

 The second switch is for UI.
 The UI essentially lays itself over the base game.
 The UI switch has three main screens Lose screen

 Win screen

 Win screen final(there are two win screens for technical reasons)

-In addition to telling the player whether they won or lost, these 3 UI screens can revert users between levels.
+In addition to telling the player whether they won or lost, these 3 UI screens can revert between levels.

 ```processing
 void draw(){